vadno/deptex/README.md

 ## test

 A sample file (test_magyarlanc.txt) is provided with two sentences parsed by magyarlanc.
 In deptex.sh the two steps (running deptex.py and compiling the pdf) are concatenated.
-In the .sh script run with the sample input file.
+The .sh script runs on the sample input file.